 1. Ordering the bars in Figure 2 by direct / indirect and then by source within each would allow a better comparison of the pathways; without substantially reducing the comparability within actor type (given the numbers in the figure).

-=> Thanks for this observation.
-After debating this thoroughly, we have decided to retain the original ordering in the manuscript as Figure 2 and include the alternative order as Figure XX in the appendix.
-The logic guiding our decision was that the figure in the main body speaks more directly to the emphasis of the our theoretical framework on different actors, while the SM figure supports direct observation of additional findings.
-Now thanks to the addition of Figure XX, one can see the distinction between direct and indirect in a clearer manner.
+=> Thank you for this observation.
+After an intense and thorough debate, we decided to retain the original ordering in the manuscript as seen in Figure 2 and include the alternative order in Figure XX in the appendix.
+The logic guiding our decision was that the figure in the main body more directly addresses the emphasis of our theoretical framework on different actors, while the SM figure supports direct observation of additional findings.
+The addition of Figure XX now clarifies the distinction between direct and indirect much clearer to see.

 2. Another important factor to be added on page 23 line 35ff is the overall amount of content on a feed / the total number of accounts followed.

-=> We added the following text to provide this information:
+=> Thank you for this observation.
+We added the following text to provide this information (p.
+23):

-“We found that the bulk of the population on the platform was exposed to non-negligible amounts of political content during the 2020 U.S. Presidential election, ranging on an average day from 87 political tweets (8% of the overall feed) to a few thousand political tweets (52% of the overall feed).
-Notably, more than half of political tweets originated from traditional sources of political information – media organizations, journalists, and politicians.”“We found that the bulk of the population on the platform was exposed to non-negligible amounts of political content during the 2020 U.S. Presidential election, ranging on an average day from 87 political tweets (8% of the overall feed) to a few thusand political tweets (52% of the overall feed), with and more than half of political tweets originating from traditional sources of political information – media organizations, journalists, and politicians” (p.
-XX)
+“We found that most of the population on the platform was exposed to non-negligible amounts of political content during the 2020 U.S. Presidential election, ranging on an average day from 87 political tweets (8% of the overall feed) to a few thousand political tweets (52% of the overall feed).
+Notably, more than half of political tweets originated from traditional sources of political information: media organizations, journalists, and politicians.”

 References